 The Wedding & Honeymoon Guide to Tonga© TongaPocketGuide.com

-How Long to Honeymoon in Tonga For
+How Long to Spend in Tonga

 Tonga might make for an idyllic boutique resort getaway to simply relax for a few days – and that’s fine; we all need to R&R from time to time.
 Most couples, however, are here to explore and experience some of the most dramatic culture and wildlife experiences in the South Pacific.
 With that in mind, here’s what you can achieve in certain timeframes… (And don’t worry, we’ll get onto the destinations in the next few sections).